What's new in Visual Studio 2019

 Paired with a new document health indicator is a new code cleanup command.
-You can use this new command to identify and then fix both warnings and suggestions with the click of a button.
+You can use this new command to identify and then fix both warnings and suggestions with a single action (or click of a button).

 You can also save collections of fixers as a profile.
 For example, if you have a small set of targeted fixers that you apply frequently while you code, and then you have another comprehensive set of fixers to apply before a code review, you can configure profiles to address these different tasks.

 If you use monitors that are configured with different display scale factors, or connect remotely to a machine with display scale factors that are different from your main device, you might notice that Visual Studio looks blurry or renders at the wrong scale.